 In addition to her litigation practice, Peggy regularly counsels clients on employment law issues, such as Family and Medical Leave Act (FMLA), wage and hour requirements and separation agreements.
 In conjunction with her counseling, she develops and drafts employee handbooks to fit her clients’ business needs.
 She also investigates complaints of harassment and discrimination, and advises clients on conducting such investigations.

-Peggy is a cum laude graduate of Seton Hall University School of Law and a cum laude graduate of Iona College.
+Peggy is a cum laude graduate of Seton Hall Law School and a cum laude graduate of Iona College.
 She served as law clerk to the Honorable Seymour Margulies of the Superior Court of New Jersey, Hudson County, Law Division.

 Peggy's litigation of complex commercial matters involves breach of contract claims and partnership disputes.
 Some of her representative matters in this area include: